erythronelumbo/notes/virtual_machine.md

   - Files?
 - Operations on the call stack
 - An `eval` opcode?
-  - Treats the top of the data stack as an opcode
+  - Treats the top of the data stack as an opcode.

-### Stack effects
+Stack notation:

-Notation:
 ```
 +------------------------- Bottom of the stack
 |